billw2/rpi-clone/README.md

 + If -l is not used, rpi-clone will not replace the currently booted SD card cmdline.txt and it will need to be edited by hand for the USB boot to work.

++ Also a caution note if fstab uses device names: check your /boot to be sure it is mounted with /dev/sda1 after booting to USB.
+I have a Pi where this fails even though syslog says it mounted.
+Just be sure to check when you first do this and before you try example 5.

 Now when the Pi is booted from SD card to USB and the SD card is no longer in use, the SD card slot is available for cloning to.